dumlutimuralp/antrea-packet-walks/part_c/README.md

 - Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
 - Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
 It is explained in Section 12)

-Based on the current flow' s source and destination MAC/IP values.
-The flow matches the seventh flow entry in Table 70, since the destination IP matches the "nw_dst" field.
+Based on the current flow' s source and destination MAC/IP values the flow matches the seventh flow entry in Table 70, since the destination IP matches the "nw_dst" field.
 There are several actions in this seventh flow entry which are explained below :

-- First action decrements the TTL ("dec_ttl") since the destination IP of the flow is on another subnet than the one frontend pod is so this flow is actually a routed flow.
+- First action is to decrement the TTL ("dec_ttl") since the destination IP of the flow is on another subnet than the one frontend pod is, so this flow is actually a routed flo.

-- Second action modifies the source MAC address of the flow "mod_dl_src: 4e:99:08:c1:53:be" to the antrea-gw0 interface of Worker 1 node
+- Second action is to modify the source MAC address of the flow "mod_dl_src: 4e:99:08:c1:53:be" to the antrea-gw0 interface of Worker 1 node

-- Third action modifies the destination MAC address of the flow "mod_dl_dst: aa:bb:cc:dd:ee:ff"
+- Third action is to modify the destination MAC address of the flow "mod_dl_dst: aa:bb:cc:dd:ee:ff"

-- Fourth action sets the "NXM_NX_REG1" bit to "0x1" (by load:0x1 in hex, which is 1 in decimal).
-This register represents the egress OF Port ID of the flow. (ie which OF port should be the output port for this flow) And "1" is the OF Port ID for the tunnel0 interface for overlay networking between nodes (geneve_sys_6081 interface on Linux).
-The outputs and diagrams shown in Section 3.4 can be reviewed again to see OF Port ID.
+- Fourth action is to set the "NXM_NX_REG1" bit to "0x1" (by load:0x1 in hex, which is 1 in decimal).
+This register represents the OF Port ID which this flow will be sent through.
+"1" is the OF Port ID for the tunnel0 interface (geneve_sys_6081 interface on Linux) used for overlay networking between Kubernetes worker nodes.
+The outputs and diagrams shown in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) can be reviewed again to see OF Port ID.

-- Fifth action sets the "NXM_NX_REG0[16]" to "1" (by load:0x1).
-This value in Reg0[16] means that OVS knows the destination MAC address.
+- Fifth action is to set the "NXM_NX_REG0[16]" to "1" (by load:0x1).
+This value in Reg0[16] means that the destination MAC address in the flow is known to OVS.
 In other words this MAC address exists in OVS MAC address table (Table 80), which is explained in a seperate section.

-- Sixth action sets the "NXM_NX_TUN_IPV4_DST" to "0x4f0aca" which corresponds to 10.79.1.202 in IP.
-Meaning that the tunnel destination for this flow should be Worker 2 node.
+- Sixth action is to set the "NXM_NX_TUN_IPV4_DST" to "0x4f0aca" which corresponds to 10.79.1.202 in IP.
+Meaning that the destination node for this flow should be Worker 2 node since 10.79.1.202 is the ens160 interface IP of the Worker 2 node.

-- Seventh action is "resubmit(,105)" which basically hands over the flow to Table 105.
+- Seventh action is "resubmit(,105)" which basically hands the flow over to Table 105.
 Hence next stop is Table 105.

-Note : The flow here skips Table 80 (L2 Forwarding) and 90 (Ingress Rules) since those tables are not relevant for traffic which is destined to a tunnel interface.
+Note : The flow here skips Table 80 (L2 Forwarding) and 90 (Ingress Rules).
+The OF Port ID of the port which this flow will be be sent through is already written to register Reg1 and the ingress rules will be processed at the other end (Worker 2 node) cause the receiving pod is on a different node.

 ## 9.8 ConntrackCommit Table #105